Industrial Engineering and Management

 - The background of the students is very diverse.
 In addition to a variety of former educational paths there is also a significant proportion of working professionals who are able to enrich the learning process with their practical experience.
 That also enables valuable networking opportunities for foreign students.

-This programme aims to prepare engineers who will be experts in a particular field of engineering and have the required skills for company management.
-Graduates can work in every field, starting from manufacturing and ending with retail.
+This programme aims to prepare engineers as future experts in their chosen speciality and have the required skills to manage an international company.
+Graduates possess the industry knowledge and transferable skills that enable them to work in a wide range of different jobs and industries.
 Possible positions include Production Manager, Project Manager, Quality Manager and CEO.

 Stefan Voigt, Germany